RitvikAleti/Crypto-trading-bot/README.md

 ### Step 1: Connect to an Exchange to Fetch Live Data

-We use the CCXT library to connect to the Binance exchange and fetch cryptocurrency price data.
+We use the CCXT library to connect to the Binance exchange, for example, and fetch cryptocurrency price data.
 You can use other exchanges and APIs as well.

 ### Step 2: Apply the Trading Strategy